-The Canon PowerShot G7 X Mark II and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in February 2016 and September 2015.
+The Canon PowerShot G7 X Mark II and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in February 2016 and September 2015.
 The G7X Mark II is a fixed lens compact, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and a full frame (A7S II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 12 MP.

-An illustration of the physical size and weight of the Canon G7 X Mark II and the Sony A7S II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Sony A7S II.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is considerably larger (89 percent) than the Canon G7 X Mark II.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the G7X Mark II does not feature any corresponding weather-sealing.